mdietrichstein/advanced-ir-search_engine/README.md

 ### Output

-The scripts writes a plain-text document index to `merged.index`.
+The script writes a plain-text document index to `merged.index`.